Caring for children who have experienced domestic abuse

 £20.95

 Exposure to domestic abuse can have long-term consequences for children’s health and development.
-These may not be immediately apparent once children have been removed from an abusive home and are living with alternative carers, and can be missed in assessment and planning, resulting in children not receiving the level of care and support they need.
+These may not be immediately apparent once children have been removed from an abusive home and are living with alternative carers, and can be missed in assessment and planning, resulting in children not receiving the care and support they need.

 This is the first Good Practice Guide to shine a spotlight on the thousands of children who have experienced or witnessed domestic abuse prior to coming into care – its possible effects, the care these children need, and how best to assess, prepare and support them and the families caring for them.
 This ground-breaking guide places children’s experiences following domestic abuse at the top of the agenda.

-BUY EBOOK
+EBOOK